rdharini2001/CORI_dev/README.md

 ## Configure data paths

 The only paths to edit are in `DataPaths`.
-The package does not search alternate drives or candidate filenames.

 ```python
 from pathlib import Path